sourcegraph/handbook/content/engineering/distribution/goals_completed.md

 Today much of our internal infrastructure is managed directly instead of through GitOps / Terraform.
 It is common to require manual changes or interaction with the cluster to perform ops duties.
 We want to move to a world where all Sourcegraph internal infrastructure (CI pipelines, Sourcegraph.com, etc.) is managed by Git Ops, and all changes have review using a Git workflow.

-- Owner: Gonza, Dax, Dave, Stephen
+- Owner: Dax, Dave, Stephen

 #### All site admins should have alerting set up to be notified when Sourcegraph is unhealthy